Sameer68/shopping-list/README.md

 ## Add some interaction

 Now we have the tools to add items and clear the list, we need to build a simple user interface.
 Add header and a footer elements before and after the list element.

-In the header element we add an input element in which we can enter new items and a button which will be used to add the new item to the list.
+In the header element add an input element and a button, in the footer element add a clear button as shown below.
-The input has a placeholder and id, the button has an id and contains the text 'add'.

 ```html
 <!doctype html>